projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    #.
 Select "User Manager" to add an administrative user "clear" and
        password.
    #.
 Select "Assign Hostname" to set the hostname as "clr-sos-guest"
    #.
+Select "Telemetry" to set Tab to highlight your choice.
+   #.
 Select Confirm to start installation.

 #.
 After installation is complete, boot into Clear Linux OS, login as